Anniepoo/swiplchrtut/basics.md

 One solution is to do all the CHR work on a special thread.

+Falco Nogatz's
-Falco Nogatz's [CHR-Constraint-Server](https://github.com/fnogatz/CHR-Constraint-Server) is a useful tool.
+link:https://github.com/fnogatz/CHR-Constraint-Server[CHR-Constraint-Server] is a useful tool.

+The
-The ['3 Little Pigs' game](https://github.com/SWI-PrologTeamLudumDare32/LudumDare45) is a useful starter for a server that uses CHR for it's logic.
+link:https://github.com/SWI-PrologTeamLudumDare32/LudumDare45['3 Little Pigs' game] is a useful starter for a server that uses CHR for it's logic.

 A Pengine will have it's own thread.
 This can be useful for CHR.